bbc/gst-ttml-subtitles/README.md

   * gst-plugins-bad
   * gst-libav

 Note that it is not sufficient to have the latest stable releases of the GStreamer modules installed; you must use the git masters, as the TTML subtitling elements depend upon recent additions that have not yet made it into the latest stable releases.
+For instructions on how to build GStreamer modules from source see [Building GStreamer modules](#building-gstreamer-modules) below.

 ##### Clone this repository